himanshugarg/himanshugarg.github.io/_posts/2017-11-17-Assistive-Technologies-for-Visually-Impaired.md

-# Asistive Technologies for the Visually Impaired
+# Assistive Technologies for the Visually Impaired

 The number of blind in India is estimated to reach [31M by 2020](https://www.ncbi.nlm.nih.gov/pubmed/11804362).